nefarius/ViGEm.github.io/docs/projects/DsHidMini/Roadmap.md

     - [ ] Implement device-specific low battery indicator (LED rapid flashing?)
 - [X] Implement auto-disconnect on wireless after idle timeout to save battery ⚡
 - [ ] Implement/expose more options to control pairing behavior ⬇️
+    - [ ] Add toggle option to UI to globally disable or enable auto-pairing
+    - [ ] Add per-device action to UI to pair to user-defined MAC address
 - [X] UI tool for configuration 🚧
 - [ ] UDP server for `cemuhook` compatibility ❓
     - Might become obsolete by potential collaboration with DS4Windows